kees-closed/neo-pomodoro/README.md

 # Pomodoro in Bash
 ## Usage
 This program helps managing time using the [Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
-Press Ctrl+C to open menu during runtime.
+Press Ctrl+C to open an option menu during runtime or cancel any break.

-Usage: `pomodoro [OPTION]`
+Usage: `pomodoro [OPTIONS]`

 Options:
 *  `-b`, `--breaks`      Sets the amount of short breaks before a long break